FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/chargetype.md

   - Credits are typically based on agreements for migration of workloads
   - AWS handling for SPs: Anniversary charge (BillType) Savings Plan for $1 and a negation for UsageType (for -0.50)
 - Is it Recurring or not?
 (Attribute about the Purchase?)
-- What Charge Types can BE recurring?
+- What Charge Categorys can BE recurring?
-- What Charge Types for "Free Tier" with usage limits and "Free Trial" offers?
+- What Charge Categorys for "Free Tier" with usage limits and "Free Trial" offers?

 ### Example mappings for normalized values